EliAndrewC/l7r/setting/l7r.md

 Matsu Yokijiro (discussed above) will sooner or later walk into the store run by the merchant Uhiro.
 Because Yokijiro was a high-ranking official in the House of Matsu, he immediately recognizes the brother of the Matsu daimyo.
 They look at each other for a few moments, which is all the time it takes for Yokijiro to immediately figure out what's going on.
 Yokijiro turns and leaves without a word.

-As you may recall from "The Lion's Roar":

-'The captain will further call into question the safety of having such a Lion in the city, since he may have opportunities to sabotage or otherwise undermine the city's defenses.
-If brought up, Yokijiro will immediately give his word that he will attempt no such thing.
-He explains that if the Lion do attack, he intends to immediately leave the city and join the attacking army, fighting honorably as a bushi should.'
+As covered in [The Lion's Roar](#the-lions-roar), Yokijiro has given his word that he will not sabotage or undermine the city's defenses; if the Lion attack, he intends to immediately leave the city and openly join the attacking army, fighting honorably as a bushi should.

 Yokijiro is a man of his word, and thus will never attempt to help this plot in any way.
 However, he did not give his word to actively work against any such plots, so he will remain silent about the whole thing.
 However, Yokijiro has the "Can't Lie" disadvantage, so if he is ever pressed on the subject of plots after discovering what his clan is doing in the city, it will be obvious to any skilled interrogator that he knows something.